Sokolniki (Sokolnicheskaya line)

 Sokolniki (Соко́льники) is a Moscow Metro station in the Sokolniki District, Eastern Administrative Okrug, Moscow.
 It is on the Sokolnicheskaya Line, between Krasnoselskaya and Preobrazhenskaya Ploshchad stations.
 It is located under Rusakovskaya street at the foot of Sokolnicheskaya Square and was part of the first Metro line.
 The station is named after the nearby Sokolniki Park.
+It has a transfer at its namesake on the Bolshaya Koltsevaya line.